Pokémon: Anime production and premiere

 By August 1996, Kubo had become convinced of Pokemons potential, and believed Shogakukan should create an anime adaptation.
 Nintendo felt reluctant, believing that the property had developed enough as it had over the course of six months.
 At that time, they did not consider such a significant expansion to be necessary.
-Nintendo also noted that if the anime would flop, it would negatively affect future Pokemon games.
-Ishihara initially opposed the idea, because he thought it would overly hasten the 'consumption' of the property: he feared that if the series would end, people would assume that Pokemon has ended, and move on to the next thing.
+Nintendo also noted that if the anime flopped, it would negatively affect future Pokemon games.
+Ishihara initially opposed the idea, because he thought it would overly hasten the 'consumption' of the property: he feared that if the series ended, people would assume that Pokemon had ended, and move on to the next thing.
 At the time, Creatures and Game Freak were planning the sequel(s) to Red and Green, Pokemon Gold and Silver, and Ishihara did not want the anime to end before they could release their new games.
 Kubo was ultimately able to resolve the concerns of all parties involved.
 An important aspect of Kubo's bargaining power was the then-ongoing Mini 4WD craze and its accompanying hit series Bakusō Kyōdai Let's & Go!!.
 Kubo had an important role in the creation of both, which impressed the stakeholders.
 To appease Ishihara, Kubo promised him that the anime would last for at least a year and a half.
 This was unusually long for a debuting anime, and required a big investment.
 Kubo's proposal for Pocket Monsters was officially approved on 26 September 1996.
-For Nintendo of Japan, it was the first time they licensed a TV series.
+For Nintendo in Japan, it was the first time they licensed a TV series.
 Kubo assigned independent producer Choji Yoshikawa to lead the project.

 Shogakukan Productions, commonly called ShoPro, was Shogakukan's production company.
 The animation company they commissioned was OLM, Inc. (Oriental Light and Magic), on Kubo's suggestion.
 Kunihiko Yuyama, one of OLM's founding members, became the anime's director.
 ShoPro assembled a team of five writers, plus two supporting writers.
 All key people involved with the production of Pokemon were well-experienced and had proven track records within Japan's anime industry.
 Yoshikawa felt that the team got lucky.
 "The probability of so many great people coming together at the same time is very low", he said.
 Per Tajiri's explicit condition, every anime team member had to play the game extensively, including the illustrators and voice actors.
 The anime staff "unanimously agreed that the game was interesting" and "felt connected with each other through the world of Pokemon", feeling positively challenged to make an anime that would match the game's quality.